Supermarine Aircraft Spitfire: Powerplant

-The prototype MK25 was initially fitted with a Rotax engine, before development progressed through a series of more powerful Jabiru types.
+The prototype Mk 25 was initially fitted with a Rotax engine, before development progressed through a series of more powerful Jabiru types.
 Early production models were powered by eight-cylinder, 200 hp Jabiru engines made in Australia.
 Subsequently, the company introduced a V6 Isuzu engine conversion, producing 260 or 320 hp with supercharger, as well as a V8 General Motors automotive engine conversion producing 430 hp.

-Early versions of the Spitfire MK26 used an eight-cylinder 180 hp Jabiru 5100 horizontally opposed aero engine, but early installations suffered from inadequate cooling.
+Early versions of the Spitfire Mk 26 used an eight-cylinder 180 hp Jabiru 5100 horizontally opposed aero engine, but early installations suffered from inadequate cooling.
 The company now offers a V6 engine.
 The normally aspirated version of this engine produces 226 hp with a supercharged version producing up to 310 hp.

 The maximum rpm of a propeller (at about 2800 depending on its diameter) is about half that at the maximum torque/power rpm of about 5500 rpm for a car engine, which therefore must be fitted with a drive reduction unit.
 Such units absorb about 20% of the engine power and therefore the normally aspirated Isuzu unit delivers the same maximum power as the Jabiru 5100.
 Recent developments of the Jabiru engine range by Rotec have produced replacement water-cooled cylinder heads for the 5100.
 This has removed the overheating problems and also allowed the nose cowling of the Mk26 to be reshaped to remove the air intake and considerably reduce the frontal area to be in keeping with the original sleek design of the Spitfire.